caprinavaldez/Bamazon-mySQL/README.md

 * The item ID that they want
 * The quantity they want

-### Once user input is complete, it checks the MySQL database to see if the chosen item is in stock.
+### Once user input is complete, it checks the MySQL database to see if the chosen item is in stock and displays the stock quantity.
-### If yes, informs user that the item has been purchased.
+### If item is in stock, informs user that the item has been purchased.

 ![](images/2itemPurchased.png)